-Third, CAN-SPAM is not more extensive than necessary to serve the government's interests.159 "The Government is not required to employ the least restrictive means conceivable, but it must demonstrate narrow tailoring of the challenged regulation to the asserted interest-'a fit that is not necessarily perfect, but reasonable; that represents not necessarily the single best disposition but one whose scope is in proportion to the interest served.'"160 The Act protects consumers' privacy by giving e-mail recipients the chance to opt-out of future commercial e-mail messages from a particular sender; CAN-SPAM does not give this control to the government, and it does not prohibit any marketer from sending a commercial e-mail message to any recipient until a recipient submits an opt-out request.
+Third, CAN-SPAM is not more extensive than necessary to serve the government's interests.
+159 "The Government is not required to employ the least restrictive means conceivable, but it must demonstrate narrow tailoring of the challenged regulation to the asserted interest - 'a fit that is not necessarily perfect, but reasonable; that represents not necessarily the single best disposition but one whose scope is in proportion to the interest served."
+The Act protects consumers' privacy by giving email recipients the chance to opt-out of future commercial email messages from a particular sender; CAN-SPAM does not give this control to the government, and it does not prohibit any marketer from sending a commercial email message to any recipient until a recipient submits an opt-out request.
 CAN-SPAM protects consumers from fraud and deception by prohibiting misleading transmission information and subject lines, and by requiring disclosure that the message is an advertisement and disclosure of the sender's address.
-CAN-SPAM promotes e-mail as a communications tool by allowing recipients to stop unwanted commercial messages one sender at a time.
+CAN-SPAM promotes email as a communications tool by allowing recipients to stop unwanted commercial messages one sender at a time.
 No commenter argued that the fit between these measures and these interests is unreasonable.
-Thus, CAN-SPAM's regulation of commercial e-mail desired objective."151 Three commenters argued that CAN-SPAM fails to satisfy any part of this test.152 These commenters, and others, argued that CAN-SPAM must meet the "strict scrutiny" First Amendment standard.153 According to NAA, under that standard, a regulation must identify a compelling government interest and must be the least restrictive means of satisfying that interest.
+Thus, CAN-SPAM's regulation of commercial email messages satisfies Central Hudson's test for regulations addressing commercial speech. b.
+The Constitutionality of the Commission's Criteria Commenters responding to the Commission's proposed criteria in the NPRM also argued that the Commission's criteria - as opposed to the Act itself - were unconstitutional.
+These commenters claimed that the criteria would improperly subject non-commercial speech within &lt;sup>159See Central Hudson, 447 U.S. at 566.